Jim and Joe at Old Dominion University Joe at Bluefield College

 Anthony Jenzano making an adjustment on the Morehead Planetarium Zeiss instrument:

-Professor Sherwood also spent time studying at the Yerkes Observatory, which was operated by the University of Chicago.
+When Professor Sherwood was at the University of Chicago, the Yerkes Observatory was operated by the University of Chicago.
+It was the birthplace of Astrophysics.

 Here is some information about